A. Genus Homo

 Now that we are endowed with our top-heavy anatomy, we think of it as an obvious blessing.
 We must remember that every evolutionary gain comes at a cost.
 Human brains are ridiculously expensive.
 We spend 20% of our energy on this 2% of our mass.
 19 Worse yet, large brains and skulls make childbirth difficult, not an uncommon cause of death for mothers and infants.
 The solution has been a slowdown of body growth, yet this has resulted in human infants’ being abnormally underdeveloped and helpless.
 The fact that humans became so brainy despite these serious challenges suggests that there must have been a persistent evolutionary pressure behind the trend.

-The modern human brain is not anatomically outstanding by any single metric.
-20 It is not the largest brain by absolute or relative size.
-It does not have the most neurons or the largest cortex.
+The modern human brain is not a record breaker by any single metric.
+20 Elephants and whales have larger brains with more neurons.
+Some birds have brains that are larger compared to their bodies.
 We seem to have gotten lucky with a double whammy: primate brain structure augmented by human brain size.
 Primates have unusually dense and fast neurons.
 21 Then the big brain bang made human brains exceptionally large and complex 22 even for primates.

 As discussed in the introduction, the field of archaeology – the study of human artifacts – dates back about three million years.
 For most of this time, the only artifacts to be found are those made of stone.
 Early humans may have made tools out of wood or bones, but most of them are long gone.
 23 Metal working came much more recently, so the Stone Age is aptly named as the time when stone tools were at the “cutting edge” of technology.